Home > Legal

 Booking Terms and Conditions

-These terms and conditions apply to all bookings for treatment, one-to-one session, studio class, event, room or filming booking, or hair, beauty or grooming services (Services) at 180, whether made via our website (Website), our mobile application software (App), by email, over the telephone or at reception (Bookings).
+These terms and conditions apply to all bookings for treatment, one-to-one session, studio class, or hair, beauty or grooming services (Services) at 180, whether made via our website (Website), our mobile application software (App), by email, over the telephone or at reception (Bookings).
+These terms do not apply to services, exhibitions, events or experiences for which a ticket is issued, third-party events hosted at one of our venues and the booking or hiring of any of our venues or spaces for any purpose, please check the Venue Hire Conditions and Ticketing Terms and Conditions.
 They contain important information applicable to Bookings and we kindly ask that you read these carefully.
 If there is anything you would like to discuss regarding your Booking or these terms and conditions, please do not hesitate to contact us.

 Who we are